MuhammadZakiAhmad/dataengineeringendtoendproject_1/README.md

 **Abstract**

 This comprehensive project showcases a complete Azure data engineering solution, commencing with a local SQL database and culminating in automated Power BI reporting.
 The initiative aims to impart knowledge about fundamental data engineering practices, with a particular focus on ETL pipeline techniques.
-The expertise gained here is especially valuable for small to medium-sized enterprises looking to seamlessly transition their local data to the cloud.

 **Introduction**